its-Annika/orthographicComplexity/readme.md

 ***

-###step-by-step process for calculating OC with OTEANN
+### step-by-step process for calculating OC with OTEANN

+prereq: have 7,500 (word,pronunciation) pairs of your chosen language.

 This code was intended to run on a multilingal data set.
 Alterations have been made to make it run on one data set at a time.